mosa/MOSA-Project/Source/Docs/faq.rst

 Are Cosmos and MOSA working together?
 -------------------------------------

-No; Cosmos and MOSA are seperate and independent projects.
+No, Cosmos and MOSA are seperate and independent projects.